 Road safety is a shared responsibility at international, national, regional, and local levels.
-It involves government, civil society and businesses.
+It involves government, civil society and business.
 Achieving road safety results is a multidisciplinary activity and requires the good and best practice input of a wide range of jurisdictions and public and private sector agencies and organisations.
 This substantial scope and related challenge requires meaningful institutional leadership, collaboration and capacity within Government and engagement with key partners in the business sector and civil society to achieve country goals.
 A key part of this, encouraged by governmental leadership, not least by example and by devising or using appropriate frameworks, targets and tools, is for organisations in general to be responsive to the evident self-interest and 'wins-wins' from road safety activity.
-See also ERSO web text on the Integration of Road Safety in Other Policy Areas.
+See also DaCoTA text Integration of Road Safety in Other Policy Areas.
 At the same time, integrating road safety into broader policies presents a risk that safety interests will be submerged by competing objectives leading to road safety losses.
-For example, substantial health gains achievable in compact cities, with denser and more diverse land-use and increased use of public transport and walking and cycling, could come at the cost of increased road trauma, unless appropriate safety measures are taken to protect vulnerable road users.
 Road safety thus requires careful leadership if it is to be brought, as it must, to the core of jurisdictional as well as organisational management systems.